Ezzah-Q/MLProject/README.md

 How To Run:
 - Clone or download this repo
 - Go to //www.kaggle.com/datasets/mlg-ulb/creditcardfraud (make sure to be logged in) and download dataset
-- Place file in the root of the project directory, file structure should look like: your-project-folder/ main.py model.py
+- Place file in the root of the project directory
-      ...
-      creditcard.csv
 - Run program: python main.py creditcard.csv

 Ouput: